mattermost/docs/source/lifecycle/unsupported-legacy-releases.md

 ### Compatibility

- - v5.9.0 as our Extended Support Release (ESR) is coming to the end of its lifecycle and upgrading to 5.19.0 ESR or a later version is highly recommended. v5.19.0 will continue to be our current ESR until October 15, 2020.
+ - v5.9.0 as our Extended Support Release (ESR) is coming to the end of its life cycle and upgrading to 5.19.0 ESR or a later version is highly recommended. v5.19.0 will continue to be our current ESR until October 15, 2020.
 [Learn more in our forum post](https://forum.mattermost.org/t/upcoming-extended-support-release-updates/8526).

 ### Breaking Changes